“As Long As You Have A Happy, Healthy Baby”

 “What About Me?”

 At postpartum follow-ups, many women have told me that they were still in pain or feeling really low, and their physician’s focus was mainly on the newborn.
-I’ve spoken with many family physicians who agree that this is a gap in postpartum care.
+We have spoken with many family physicians who agree that this is a gap in postpartum care.
 Many mothers have to advocate for themselves and talk about their personal challenges with their physicians.
 Home care visits and breastfeeding clinics have been shown to make women feel more supported as they transition to new motherhood.

 Having said all of this, a baby’s needs ARE incredibly important.
-But consider that taking care of oneself is the best way to help provide for one’s baby.
+AND consider that taking care of oneself is the best way to help provide for one’s baby.
 For that baby the most important thing in this little being’s life is it’s primary caregiver.
 Numerous research studies have found that if the mother’s mental health is not well, the sensitive nervous system of their baby will most definitely be impacted.

 Conversations around baby blues and postpartum depression are starting to get some airtime, but why are moms still so hesitant to admit when they’re not coping well?
 Is it the pressure to appear like a “supermom?”
 Are we supposed to be naturals when it comes to this childbirth/childrearing thing?
 Maybe there’s still too much judgment in our society.
 Whatever the reasons, women are hesitant to take care of themselves.
-Most of my therapeutic work with new moms is encouraging them to make themselves more of a priority.
+Much of our therapeutic work with new moms involves encouraging them to make themselves more of a priority.
 And YES you can find time for yourself.
 Even if this means just sitting down to a cup of tea once a day, or having someone take care of the baby for 10 minutes while you have a shower, you are at least making the effort to have some self-care time.

 “Ok, So What Can We Do About This?”